WrightonLabCSU/ARM_analysis/README.md

 | Taxa# | ... | ... | ...  | ... | .... |

 We would like to know if any of the taxa are associated with each other based on their presence in each sample from our dataset.
 ARM uses the metrics support, confidence, and lift to determine interesting associations.
-For instance, maybe we want to know if Taxa 1 is associated with Taxa2.
+For instance, maybe we want to know if Taxa1 is associated with Taxa2.
 We can define an association rule

 **$Taxa1 \rightarrow Taxa2$**